Joemillard/global_pollinator_dataset/README.md

 		-- 'Pollinating confidence' refers to the direct level of confidence assigned for each 'Y' above (see Nat Comms paper)<br>

 * 'confirmed_pollinating_families_04_edit' is the list of unique families with some evidence of pollination from the above direct evidence check, edited following my check of each family.
 Each of the columns are described below: <br>
-		-- 'class' refers to the taxonomic class of each unique family with some direct evidence of pollination -- 'order' refers to the taxonomic order of each unique family with some direct evidence of pollination -- 'family' refers to the taxonomic family of each unique family with some direct evidence of pollination -- 'species' refers to the number of species in total that family -- 'scraped' refers to the number of unique species of that family found in the initial taxonomic scrape -- 'prop' refers to the proportion of species in that family with evidence (i.e. 'scraped'/'species') -- 'family_checked' indicates that JM has check that family -- 'extrapolated' indicates whether that family (or a tribe/subfamily within that family) was extrapolated as pollinating
+		-- 'class' refers to the taxonomic class of each unique family with some direct evidence of pollination<br>
+		-- 'order' refers to the taxonomic order of each unique family with some direct evidence of pollination<br> -- 'family' refers to the taxonomic family of each unique family with some direct evidence of pollination<br> -- 'species' refers to the number of species in total that family<br> -- 'scraped' refers to the number of unique species of that family found in the initial taxonomic scrape<br> -- 'prop' refers to the proportion of species in that family with evidence (i.e. 'scraped'/'species')<br>
+		-- 'family_checked' indicates that JM has check that family<br>
+		-- 'extrapolated' indicates whether that family (or a tribe/subfamily within that family) was extrapolated as pollinating<br>

 * 'clade_extrapolation_2.csv' is the set of taxa extrapolated as pollinators, prioritised through the initial text-analysis.
 Each of the columns are described below: <br>
 		-- 'class'